neodaoist/guilds/README.md

 #### What are the components?
 - Lazy minting web UI, built with scaffold-eth and hosted with Surge
-- ERC721 contract on Ethereum Rinkeby network
+- 2 ERC721 contracts — one for the 1/1 smart score, one for an edition of 8000 music NFT collection
+- 1 ERC1155 contract to slice secondary sales between creative collaborators, built with Slice.so
 - Downloadable audio content, stored with IPFS and nft.storage
-- "Slicer" smart contract to split secondary sales between creative collaborators, built with Slice.so
 - Metaverse scene, built with Mozilla Hubs and Sketchfab
 - Audio mockups of the music, produced with Steinberg Cubase and Cinematic Studio Series virtual instruments
 - Sheet music PDFs, engraved with Steinberg Dorico